point-source/fpvalidate/README.md

 final result = (someNullableString as String?)
     .field('Optional String')
-    .isNotNull()          // Converts String? to String, enables string validators .notEmpty()           // Now we can use string validators .isEmail()
+    .isNotNull()          // Converts String? to String, enables string validators .isNotEmpty()           // Now we can use string validators .isEmail()
     .validateEither();